luizffgv/Modern-C-Sorting-Algorithms/readme.md

 ## Usage
 --------------------------------------------------------------------------------
 ### Built-in types
-Some of the algorithms have a G variant: a macro that calls the correct function according to the type passed.
+Some of the algorithms have a "G" variant: a macro that calls the correct function according to the type passed.
 It works using the C11 _Generic keyword.

 Use it by passing a pointer to the first and one-past-last elements of an array: